anxkhn/azure-ai-900-exam-prep/questions.md

 Which service should you use to process the documents?

-1. Azure Bot Service
+A.  Azure Bot Service
-2. Language Understanding
+B.  Language Understanding
-3. Text Analytics
+C.  Text Analytics
-4. QnA Maker
+D.  QnA Maker

 **Answer(s):** D